by T Ashok

 46. “Time is not a constraint – It is what can I do, not how much do I need.”

-We all know clock does not stop, we can only freeze what we can deliver.
-Given a time target, it is about how much can I accomplish rather that matters in today’s world.
+We all know that the clock does not stop, we can only freeze what we can deliver.
+Given a time target, it is about how much I can accomplish that matters in today’s world.